smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### HMI API changes

 1. HMI will create a WiFi access point and communicate these using below HMI API.
-2. HMI will notify core using `OnWiFiTransportUpdate`, whenever WiFi state is changed.
+2. HMI will notify core using `OnWiFiTransportStatusUpdate`, whenever WiFi state is changed.
 3. Device Info is changed to provide WiFi auto-connect feature support information to HMI.
 4. HMI will receive `DeviceInfo.supportWiFiAutoConnect` in `RegisterAppInterface` Request using `primary transport`.
 5. HMI can send `OnSystemRequest` notification with `RequestType` as `CONNECT_WIFI` to inform app to try connecting WiFi.
+This notification will be sent only when user provided consent to share WiFi credentials and connected App supports WiFi auto-connect.
 6. HMI will not send `OnSystemRequest` notification with `RequestType` as `CONNECT_WIFI` if App is already connected using WiFi.

 ```